EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Stop and remove services

-Stops and removes containers, networks, volumes, and images that are created with the docker-compose down command.
+Stops and removes containers, networks, volumes and images that are created with the docker-compose down command.

 ```bash
 docker-compose down